 This is a resource available to all registered members of GSWNY to cover the cost of uniforms, registration, GSWNY programs, and adult trainings.
-Access financial assistance documents by visiting the Troop Basics page of our website (gswny.org) or searching "council opportunity fund" in the Forms Library of our website.
+Access financial assistance documents by visiting the Troop Finances page on our website, gswny.org or searching "council opportunity fund" in the Forms Library of our website.
 Share this information with all families; it's better not to make assumptions about which families may need it.
-All girls are welcome and no girl is ever turned away for financial reasons.
+All Girl Scouts are welcome and no one is ever turned away for financial reasons.